fleetdm/fleet/handbook/brand.md

 # Article formatting guidelines

-To publish an article, you will need to create a Pull Request for fleetdm.com with a file of your article, formatted in <ins><strong>Markdown</strong></ins>.
+To publish an article, you will need to create a Pull Request for fleetdm.com with a file of your article, formatted in [Markdown](TODO).

 ### On this page
 - [Layout](#heading=h.7116hdoxal2s)